Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 The belief that these tools will create additional workloads rather than streamline work also seems to be a barrier to adoption.

-• Doctors involved in a robotic surgery study worried that these procedures might take longer, but nurses and other operating room staff didn’t share this concern.
+• Doctors involved in the robotic surgery study were concerned that some procedures involving artificial intelligence tools might take longer, but nurses and other operating room staff did not share these concerns.

 Limited understanding of how the tool works

-Finally, a separate study on implementing a CDSS in pediatrics found that unfamiliarity with the system led to resistance from doctors.
+Additionally, a separate study on implementing a CDSS in pediatrics found that unfamiliarity with the system led to resistance from doctors

 Lack of legal knowledge about liability in case of system errors